Better Bunching, Nicer Notching: Solutions

 Figures \ref{fig:imposs_panelc} and \ref{fig:imposs_paneld} provide the intuition behind the derivation of the bounds in $\Upsilon$.
 For a fixed value of $\eps$, the length of the interval $[\underline{n},\overline{n}]$ is fixed.
 If the magnitude of the derivative of $f_{n^*}$ is bounded by $M$, we obtain maximum and minimum areas under $f_{n^*}$ over $[\underline{n},\overline{n}]$.
 We repeat this exercise for every value of $\eps$ to get a range of possible areas associated with each $\eps$.
 Given the probability of bunching $B$ is the area under the true $f_{n^*}$ over $[\underline{n},\overline{n}]$, the partially identified set has all values of $\eps$ whose range of possible areas contains $B$.
 The partially identified set is empty if $M$ is not big enough to allow for the existence of a continuous function $f_{n^*}$ which connects $f_{y}(k^-) = f_{n^*}(k-\eps s_0)$ to $f_{y}(k^+) = f_{n^*}(k-\eps s_1)$.
 The partially identified set is unbounded if $M$ is large enough to allow $f_{n^*}$ to be zero inside the interval $[\underline{n},\overline{n}]$.

-The expression for the partially identified set depends on the value of $M$ and the researcher must specify this value to compute the bounds.
-The uniform approximation in Example \ref{example2} says that $f_{n^*}$ has zero slope inside the bunching interval, that is, $M=0$.
-The trapezoidal approximation in Example \ref{example1} implicitly chooses $M=m_0$ such that $m_0$ is the smallest value of $M$ for which we have bounds that are well defined.
+The uniform approximation made by one of the original estimators (Example \ref{example2} in Section \ref{sec:app:restriction_fn} of the supplement) says that $f_{n^*}$ has zero slope inside the bunching interval, that is, $M=0$.
+The trapezoidal approximation (Example \ref{example1} in that same section) implicitly chooses $M=m_0$ such that $m_0$ is the smallest value of $M$ for which we have bounds that are well defined.
 Formally, $m_0$ solves $B= \left|f_{y}(k^+) - f_{y}(k^-) \right| ~ \left[ f_{y}(k^+) + f_{y}(k^-) \right]/ 2m_0$, which makes $\underline{\eps} = \overline{\eps}$ and point-identifies $\eps$.
 Thus the exercise of computing bounds necessarily involves assumptions weaker than the uniform and trapezoidal approximations.

+Smoothness assumptions such as slope restrictions are now common in the partial identification literature.
+For example, \cite{kim2018} study partial identification of average treatment effects under smoothness conditions on the treatment response function; \cite{rambachan2023} derive bounds on treatment effects in difference-in-difference designs under smoothness conditions on the class of deviations of the parallel trend assumption.
+A common issue in this literature is that the researcher must choose the smoothness assumption.
+In the case of Theorem \ref{theo_partial}, the researcher must specify the value of $M$.
 The impossibility of identifying the elasticity without structure on $\m{F}_{n^*}$ (Section \ref{sec:identification:imposs}) implies that it is impossible to identify, and thus estimate, the value of $M$.

-A useful starting point for the magnitude of $M$ comes from the maximum slope magnitude of the continuous part of $f_y$, say $m_1$.
+We recommend researchers to conduct a sensitivity analysis by plotting the bounds in Theorem \ref{theo_partial} as a function of $M$, for a range of values of $M$ that is considered reasonable given the empirical context.
+From above, we know that $M=m_0$ yields point identification.
+A useful reference for $M$ comes from the maximum slope magnitude of the continuous part of $f_y$, say $m_1$.
 The PDF $f_y$ is identified and is the shifted PDF of $n^*$.
 Thus, the maximum slope of $f_{n^*}$ outside of the bunching interval is identified and equal to $m_1$.
-If we assume that that the slope of $f_{n^*}$ inside the bunching interval is never bigger than outside, then $M=m_1$.
+If we assume that the slope of $f_{n^*}$ inside the bunching interval is never bigger than outside, then $M=m_1$.
+Thus, a rule of thumb for the range of values of $M$ is to start at $m_0$ and go up to at least $m_1$.
+One may also estimate the worst case PDFs of Figures \ref{fig:imposs_panelc} and \ref{fig:imposs_paneld} to evaluate the visual effect of $M$ on the shape of the latent distribution.
+Sensitivity analysis of this kind are not new in the partial identification literature.
+The idea is to report what can be learned under a sequence of progressively weaker assumptions.
+For examples, we refer the reader to \cite{kim2018} and \cite{rambachan2023}.